jeanjeanjeana/Info-Retriever/Programming Languages/Git/Git_Command_Lines_Guide.md

-git log | Shows all the commit made on your current located branch git branch + branch name | Create a new branch git checkout + branch name | Change branch git checkout –b + branch name | Create and change branch at the same time git merge + branch name | Merge a branch to another git blame + file name.extension | List all modifications made on a file
+git log | Shows all the commit made on your current located branch git branch + branch name | Create a new branch git checkout + branch name | Change branch git branch | See all the branches and see on which branch you are git checkout –b + branch name | Create and change branch at the same time git merge + branch name | Merge a branch to another git blame + file name.extension | List all modifications made on a file